cazyw/spotify-playlist-backup/README.md

 The `client id`, `client secret`, and `redirect uri` are currently stored as environment variables (not accessable from github).

 Having roughly worked out how to retrieve data from Spotify (displaying in console), I used the example authorisation code from Spotify to integrate the authorisation/log in step so the `access token` and `username` is dynamic rather than hard coded.
 I then reviewed their example code and modified it so it displayed the data I needed (playlists rather than user details).
+The list of playlists also shows the number of tracks in each playlist.

 A search functionality has also been added so users can search for a particular playlist.